-While the mathematical foundation of the Nevanlinna analytic continuation method is elegant, the numerical solution of the Nevanlinna continuation equations requires special care.
+While the Nevanlinna analytic continuation method has an elegant mathematical foundation, the numerical solution of the Nevanlinna continuation equations requires special care.
 The continued fraction expressions used in the method are sensitive to numerical precision, which means that the interpolation must be performed using at least quadruple floating-point arithmetic, even if input data is only known to double precision.
 In addition, selecting a subset of the input data such that it respects the so-called Pick condition, which guarantees causality \cite{Fei2021}, is essential to avoid overfitting.
 For a solvable non-degenerate problem, Nevanlinna theory guarantees the existence of an infinite number of valid analytical continuations.
 In practical applications, a single ``best'' one of these needs to be chosen, typically by imposing an additional smoothness constraint.

 The sample \texttt{C++} code published by the authors of \cite{Fei2021} as a supplement to the original paper serves to illustrate Nevanlinna continuation but does not implement this smoothing step or a selection algorithm for choosing a subset of causal data.
-In this paper, we describe a full-featured implementation of the Nevalinna analytic continuation method in the Julia language.
-Our implementation includes interpolation in arbitrary-precision arithmetic, which allows a stable interpolation.
-We perform the smoothing based on a numerical optimization using the automatic differentiation of the cost function, which is fast and more accurate than the numerical finite difference method.
-The code is straightforward to install and comes with Jupyter notebooks illustrating typical use cases.
-The implementation in the Julia language makes the code easily customizable for future extensions, e.g., to matrix-valued Green functions \cite{Fei2021_2}.
-We expect that providing the user community with a ready-to-use and simple package that implements these additional steps will accelerate the adoption of the Nevanlinna method in finite temperature Green function calculations.
+In this paper, we describe a full-featured implementation of the Nevanlinna analytic continuation method in the Julia language.
+Our implementation incorporates interpolation executed in arbitrary-precision arithmetic, which ensures a stable interpolation.
+We execute the smoothing based on numerical optimization, utilizing the automatic differentiation of the cost function, which is faster and more accurate than the numerical finite difference method.
+The code is straightforward to install and comes with Jupyter Notebooks illustrating typical use cases.
+The implementation in the Julia language makes the code easily customizable for future extensions, e.g., to matrix-valued Green's functions \cite{Fei2021_2}.
+We expect that providing the user community with a ready-to-use and simple package that implements these additional steps will accelerate the adoption of the Nevanlinna method in finite temperature Green's function calculations.